 “A pianist rare in his generation.
 He does not hold back in his use of the expression pedal, shining above all in the art of singing on the keyboard with an inventiveness of phrasing that demonstrates his exquisite musical intelligence”:

 After graduating from the “G. Martucci” Salerno State Conservatoire with top marks and cum laude under the guidance of Luigi D’Ascoli, Costantino Catena continued and completed his piano studies with Konstantin Bogino, Bruno Mezzena and Boris Bechterev.
-Encounters with Aldo Ciccolini and Joaquin Achucarro have also been important landmarks in his musical education.
+Encounters with Aldo Ciccolini, Michele Campanella and Joaquin Achucarro have also been important landmarks in his musical education.

-Active in the field of chamber music, Costantino Catena has collaborated with leading artists such as Alessandro Carbonare, Franco Maggio Ormezowski, Gabriele Geminiani, Maja Bogdanovich, Michele Lomuto, Sashko Gawriloff, Sabrina-Vivian Höpker, Claudio Casadei, Lynne Dawson, Claudio Brizi and Quartetto Savinio.
+Active in the field of chamber music, Costantino Catena has collaborated with leading artists such as Alessandro Carbonare, Michele Lomuto, Franco Maggio Ormezowski, Gabriele Geminiani, Saschko Gawriloff, Sabrina-Vivian Höpker, Giovanni Punzi, Davide Alogna, Claudio Casadei, Massimo Quarta, Lynne Dawson, Maja Bogdanovich, Claudio Brizi, Quartetto Savinio.

 Alongside his performing activities he graduated in Philosophy at the Salerno University and in Psychology at Naples University, with a particular focus on issues concerning the management of psychological and physiological aspects during musical performance.

 Costantino Catena teaches piano at Salerno State Conservatoire and he is official Yamaha Artist.